Social psychology: Self-concept

 Self-concept is the whole sum of beliefs that people have about themselves.
 The self-concept is made up of cognitive aspects called self-schemas—beliefs that people have about themselves and that guide the processing of self-referential information.
 For example, an athlete at a university would have multiple selves that would process different information pertinent to each self: the student would be oneself, who would process information pertinent to a student (taking notes in class, completing a homework assignment, etc.); the athlete would be the self who processes information about things related to being an athlete.
 These selves are part of one's identity and the self-referential information is that which relies on the appropriate self to process and react to it.

 There are many theories on the perception of our own behavior.
 Leon Festinger's 1954 social comparison theory posits that people evaluate their own abilities and opinions by comparing themselves to others when they are uncertain of their own ability or opinions.
 Daryl Bem's 1972 self-perception theory claims that when internal cues are difficult to interpret, people gain self-insight by observing their own behavior.
-There is also the facial feedback hypothesis: changes in facial expression can lead to corresponding changes in emotion.

 Social influence

 Social influence is an overarching term that denotes the persuasive effects people have on each other.
 It is seen as a fundamental concept in social psychology.
 The study of it overlaps considerably with research on attitudes and persuasion.
 The three main areas of social influence include conformity, compliance, and obedience.
 Social influence is also closely related to the study of group dynamics, as most effects of influence are strongest when they take place in social groups.

 The first major area of social influence is conformity.
 Conformity is defined as the tendency to act or think like other members of a group.
 The identity of members within a group (i.e., status), similarity, expertise, as well as cohesion, prior commitment, and accountability to the group help to determine the level of conformity of an individual.
+Conformity is often driven by two types of social influences: informational social influence, which involves conforming to gain accurate information, and normative social influence, which involves conforming to be accepted or liked by the group.
 Individual variations among group members play a key role in the dynamic of how willing people will be to conform.
 Conformity is usually viewed as a negative tendency in American culture, but a certain amount of conformity is adaptive in some situations, as is nonconformity in other situations.